-- The Night Watch and Day Watch games, which use the same engine, has characters learn a new spell per level.
+- The Night Watch and Day Watch games have characters learn a new spell per level.
 The classes are limited to three: Shapeshifter, Enchanter, and Mage.
 Shifters specialize in spells that turn them into various animals with melee attacks, Enchanters turn ordinary objects into amulets (i.e. support class), and Mages focus on combat spells (e.g. fireballs).
 Guns are also present, but there's no way to improve accuracy with them, although they can be used if the character is low on mana.

 - The characters in Odium actually gain experience immediately after doing damage to an enemy, and level up during combats.
 It's a simple Point Buy system.
 They have stats governing their health, their likelihood of counterattacking, their likelihood of making a critical hit, and how many hits they can take before becoming Enraged.